The Cromer Material Handling Blog

 What to Do if a Forklift Overheats

 An overheated forklift is a serious problem.
-Not only is it a safety risk, overheating takes a forklift out of circulation, hurting everyone's productivity for the day (or longer).
+Not only is it a safety risk, but a productivity one.
+Overheating takes a forklift out of circulation, hurting everyone's work for the day (or longer).

 None of us want that to happen.
 So let's work on stopping forklifts from overheating before they do.